mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

 Console.WriteLine("Hello, World!");
 ```
 <figcaption><b>Figure 4 - C# 10 top level statements</b></figcaption><br><br>

+The primary job of the compiler is to convert your code into a format that the computer can understand.

 The tutorials I have written for this course will use top level statements.